• News

 Keep navigation equipment on when boating in unfamiliar waterways and stick to the channels.
 Nothing will ruin a boating day faster than running aground and damaging your boat!

-Finally, and most importantly, have fun this Summer!
-We’re all in the same boat.
-If we practice safe boating, all hands on deck, together, we can prevent boating accidents from occurring and enjoy the open waters!
+Finally, and most importantly, have fun this summer!
+Remember, we’re all in the same boat.
+If we adhere to boating safety rules, all hands on deck, together, we can prevent boating accidents from occurring and enjoy the open waters.

 Did you enjoy this story?
 SUBSCRIBE today to get more like this!